Imprint of the LinkedIn article by Suresh Anubolu!

 Intervention 2: “I”mplement compliance systems to meet government regulations

-- Decluttering existing workforce in hourly shifts or workweek shifts: There is a need to reduce office density at least by 50%, by exploring various working models.
-Implementing either hourly shift system (6 am to 2 pm and 2 pm to 10 pm) with 2 batches in a day or dividing employees to come in 2 workweek shifts (3.5 days out of 7 days) with 2 batches in a week; will be of great help.
+Decluttering existing workforce in hourly shifts or workweek shifts: There is a need to reduce office density at least by 50%, by exploring various working models.
+Implementing either an hourly shift system (6 am to 2 pm and 2 pm to 10 pm) with 2 batches in a day or dividing employees to come in 2 workweek shifts (3.5 days out of 7 days) with 2 batches in a week; will be of great help.

 - Institutionalize EAP (employee assistant programs) or Doctors on-call system to avoid any legal risk from employees, as they may go through high stress during this time.